Bjørnøya: Geography

 Bear Island lies about 235 km south of mainland Spitsbergen and 397 km north-northwest of Ingøy in mainland Norway.
 It is located at the limits of the Norwegian and Barents Seas on Spitsbergen Bank, which extends southward from Spitsbergen and Edgeøya, forming a part of the continental shelf.

 The island's outline is an approximate triangle pointing south with a greatest north–south extension of 20 km and a greatest east-west extension of 15.5 km.
 Its surface area is 178 km2.
 The southern part of Bjørnøya is mountainous, the highest top being Miseryfjellet on the southeast coast at about 536 m above sea level.

 Other notable mountains are Antarcticfjellet in the southeast, and Fuglefjellet, Hambergfjellet and Alfredfjellet in the southwest.
 The northern part of the island forms a rocky, lowland plain that covers some two thirds of the surface area.

 Apart from a few sandy beaches, the coast is mostly steep, with high cliffs and notable signs of erosion such as caverns and isolated rock pillars.
 A number of anchorages and landing points exist, as well as a small harbor at Herwighamna on the north coast.

 Hydrography

 Norwegian government agencies have conducted hydrographic surveys of Svalbard waters throughout the 20th century.
 The responsibility fell to the Norges Svalbard- og Ishavsundersøkelser in 1928, its successor, the Norwegian Polar Institute from 1948, and the Norwegian Hydrographic Service from 1984.
 Land surveying and mapping are the responsibilities of the Polar Institute.

 Water depths near the island and to the north and east do not much exceed 100 m, but become much greater to the south, and especially some 30 nmi to the west, where the continental shelf slopes into the deep water of the Norwegian Sea and Greenland Sea.

 The lowland is strewn with shallow freshwater lakes that cover about 19 km2 in all.
 Several streams flow into the ocean, often via waterfalls along the steeper parts of the coast.
-There are known glaciers on Bear Island.